subburamr/mongodb-tayra-backup/README.md

 Puppet implementation of mongodb-tayra-backup

-This puppet module creates appropriate directory structure  under /data/backup and places the required scripts to take full backup using mongodump and incremental backup using tayra
+This puppet module creates a specific directory structure  under /data/backup and places the required scripts to take full backup using mongodump and incremental backup using tayra

 Add the below entry to crontab so that its run everyday